BenDev202/MUSIC-App/README.md

-# Day #75

 ### Mini Music Player
-In this tutorial ([Open in Youtube](https://youtu.be/SAzB_M2wpR0)), We will work on building a mini music player from scratch!
+We will work on building a mini music player from scratch!
 In this beginner-friendly video, we'll walk you through the step-by-step process of creating a fully functional music player using HTML, CSS, and JavaScript.

 Here's what you'll learn: